maxharp3r/fmh-cv/cv.md

 Research Grants
 ---------------

+Building Blocks for Natural Language Recommenders, Amazon Research Awards, $100,000 for the period January, 2018 to January, 2019.

 HCC-Small: Understanding and Supporting Online Question-Answering Sites (co-author), National Science Foundation, $445,519 for the period July, 2008 to July, 2011.

 SBIR Phase I: Blue Shift Communities – Improving Online Technical Support (PI).
 National Science Foundation, $150,000 for the period January, 2010 to July, 2010.